 PG&E must meet the burden of proving that it is entitled to the relief sought in this proceeding, and PG&E has the burden of affirmatively establishing the reasonableness of all aspects of the application.
 TURN and Indicated Shippers have argued in their Opening Briefs that various forecast expenditures should be disallowed in full due to PG&E’s past imprudent management of its gas transmission system.

 Costs are just and reasonable when they “have been prudently incurred by competent management exercising the best practices of the era, and using well-trained, well-informed and conscientious employees and contractors who are performing their jobs properly.”
 In considering whether proposed costs are “just and reasonable,” it is true we will often consider the prudency of the utility’s actions.
 PG&E’s forecast costs are not unreasonable and subject to ratemaking disallowance simply because its management delayed or deferred work.
 Rather, as we have previous found, disallowances are warranted where costs have been incurred resulting from clear and identifiable utility failures and errors.
 For example, in Decision Mandating Pipeline Safety Implementation Plan, Disallowing Costs, Allocating Risk of Inefficient Construction Management to Shareholders, and Requiring Ongoing Improvement in Safety Engineering (PSEP Decision) [D.12-12-030], we found that remedial document management costs were unreasonable “because PG&E should not have had to incur them, not because they should have been done at an earlier date.”
-Thus, a disallowance is warranted when the forecast work is necessary because: (1) PG&E had not originally performed the work properly; (2) PG&E had failed to comply with regulatory requirements that it was previously funded to satisfy; or (3) the costs to be incurred are due to clear and identifiable failures and errors.
+Thus, a disallowance is warranted when the forecast work is necessary because: (1) the utility had not originally performed the work properly; (2) the utility had failed to comply with regulatory requirements that it was previously funded to satisfy; or (3) the costs to be incurred are due to clear and identifiable failures and errors.

 With the burden of proof placed on PG&E, the Commission has held that the standard of proof PG&E must meet is that of a preponderance of evidence.
 Preponderance of the evidence usually is defined “in terms of probability of truth, e.g., ‘such evidence as, when weighed with that opposed to it, has more convincing force and the greater probability of truth’.”
 In short, PG&E must present more evidence that supports the requested result than would support an alternative outcome.